 Key Takeaways

 2. The structured, progressive stages of Letter-Join are crucial for developing foundational fine motor skills and automaticity in handwriting: The programme's clear pathway, from pre-writing patterns to fluent joined writing, aligns with research demonstrating how systematic handwriting practice positively impacts functional brain development and motor skill acquisition in children (James & Engelhardt, 2012).
-This ensures pupils build a robust physical foundation for legible and speedy writing.
+This ensures learners build a robust physical foundation for legible and speedy writing.

-3. Letter-Join's comprehensive resources empower teachers to deliver high-quality handwriting instruction, aligning with best pedagogical practices: The provision of classroom presentations, activities, and worksheets reduces teacher workload and ensures consistent, evidence-based teaching across year groups, which is vital for effective writing development and pupil progress (Graham, 2010).
+3. Letter-Join's comprehensive resources empower teachers to deliver high-quality handwriting instruction, aligning with best pedagogical practices: The provision of classroom presentations, activities, and worksheets reduces teacher workload and ensures consistent, evidence-based teaching across year groups, which is vital for effective writing development and learner progress (Graham, 2010).
 This structured support fosters confidence in delivering a core literacy skill.

 It uses a unique combination of print and cursive fonts, allowing children to practice both styles of handwriting.
 The letters are designed so that children can see the difference between print and cursive writing.
 They can then practise writing the letters correctly in both styles.